CordlessCoder/CordlessCoder/README.md

 ### Hi there 👋
 I'm [CordlessCoder](https://github.com/CordlessCoder).
-I'm a garbage Python "developer", a dissapointment to my parents and soon to be a Ukrainian refugee in Ireland.
+I'm a garbage Python "developer", a dissapointment to my parents and a Ukrainian refugee in Ireland.

 [![Discord Presence](https://lanyard.cnrad.dev/api/577885109894512659)](https://discord.com/users/577885109894512659)